scottbromley/scottbromley/README.md

 ## I am currently learning 🌱

-* Increasing my knowledge of backend technology with Node.JS and Express
+* Increasing my knowledge of backend technology like Node.JS and Express
 * Taking my font-end design to the next level with Framer Motion animations and drag and drop components 🚀
 * 🦄 Exploring Web3, Ethers.JS and Solidity
 * Typescript